AdithyaSean/Automated-Home-Security-System/docs/Automated-Home-Security-System-Report.md

    - Customizable alert preferences
    - Comprehensive monitoring capabilities

-   The mobile application's beta version has received positive user feedback, particularly regarding its intuitive navigation and quick response times.
-We're currently focusing on optimizing the real-time video streaming experience, with recent improvements reducing buffering time by 40%.
-The alert system successfully prioritizes notifications based on threat levels, though we're developing more sophisticated algorithms to reduce false alarms.
+   The mobile application is still in development, but the beta version has shown promising results, particularly regarding its intuitive navigation and quick response times.
+We're currently focusing on optimizing the real-time video streaming experience, with recent improvements reducing buffering time.
+The alert system successfully prioritizes notifications based on threat levels.
+We're developing more sophisticated algorithms to reduce false alarms since the system is strugling in this area.
 User testing continues to guide our interface refinements, with accessibility features being a key focus for upcoming updates.

 #### Network Communication
 ![Network Communication](figures/network-communication.dio.png)